 With or without OCD, all of us can feel handcuffed to technology.
 Knowing that if you have OCD, the disorder might be behind the curtain of that constant need to check, what changes would you be interested in trying to see how they might positively affect your OCD recovery?
 Some ideas you could experiment with, even for an hour or two, include:

-I’d love to hear what you learn, and I know there are a number of folks out there already trying experiments like this to improve not only OCD recovery, but life in general, including my friend Justin Hughes who wrote this blog post about staying off social media.
-Please feel free to send me the form below to share what you learn, and if I receive enough feedback, I’ll create another blog post or add the ideas to this post!
+I know there are a number of folks out there already trying experiments like this to improve not only OCD recovery, but life in general, including my friend Justin Hughes who wrote this blog post about staying off social media.

 P.S.
 I highly recommend Shawn Blanc’s The Focus Course and The Margin Course, and there are only 1 or 2 times a year in which new students can enroll, so if you’re interested in the courses, click on the links and sign up for Shawn’s email list (it’s one of the few emails I stayed subscribed to!)